phmullins/knowledge/music/music-vinyl.md

 ## Music - Vinyl Records (Wishlists)

 What can I say, there's just something about vinyl records.
-Here's a list of records that I'm looking to add to my collection
+Here's a list of records that I'm looking to add to my collection.
+If you're super curious you can check out my wish list over at [Amazon](http://a.co/8F8R9ij).
+Thanks!

 ## Electronic/Industrial